In this guide we’ll take a look at the best log splitting axes for the UK market.

 All Fiskars Splitting Axes have a 35° cutting bevel angle for splitting.
 The blade’s convex shape strengthens the edge to make it less sensitive to fracture and the insert moulded head will not loosen.

 Using this tool has made a huge difference to my productivity.
 I can get through more wood, faster than with the tools I was using prior to purchasing this one.
 It can cope with larger logs than many splitting axes of a similar weight, so I rarely have to use additional tools such as mauls, wedges and sledgehammers.
-It is ideal for logs of between 20-30+ cm in diameter.
+It is the best log splitting axe for logs of between 20-30+ cm in diameter.
 I have used this axe for a while now and there is no sign of damage or wear and tear to the head or shaft.

 This is a well-made axe which is easy to use and effective.
-It offers excellent value for money and I expect it to give me many years of use.
+It offers excellent affordability and it’s the best log splitting axe for the money.

-This splitting axe has a hardened carbon steel head and a fibreglass shaft.
+This Draper Expert Log Splitting Axe has a hardened carbon steel head and a fibreglass shaft.
 It also has a rubber grip that is comfortable to use, prevents slippage and reduces shock.

-I found this maul to be well balanced and easy to use.
+I found this log splitting axe to be well balanced and easy to use.
 It is light enough to swing easily, but still heavy enough to split fairly substantial logs.
 It has stood up to quite a lot of chopping with no damage to the head or shaft.

-This splitting maul has a drop forged carbon head and a hickory shaft.
+This Spear & Jackson Razorsharp Log Splitting Axe has a drop forged carbon head and a hickory shaft.
 It is slightly heavier to use then the previous products, but the wooden handle feels comfortable and the whole axe is well balanced.

 It weighs about (2.95 kg) 6.5 lbs so is suitable for cutting through even the thickest logs.
 However, it might be a bit too heavy for those of a smaller build to manage.

-It did a good job of tackling my pile of logs, getting through even some of the larger ones with ease.
+This wood splitting axe did a good job of tackling my pile of logs, getting through even larger ones with ease.

-The perfect tool if you prefer a traditional wooden axe, especially if you have some larger logs to get through.
+The best log splitting axe on a budget if you prefer a traditional wooden axe, especially if you have some larger logs to get through.
 It is also excellent value for money.

 Log Splitting Axe Buying Guide